 • Mission operations and Ground Data Systems services.

-The agreement means GISTDA and NSPO can provide each other network support and space operations services more quickly; this is considered as very significant.
-The sharing of resources is a sensible and efficient way to achieve enhanced space science value in an era of tight budgets; particularly, the bi-directional sharing of TT&C services will enhance effectiveness and reduce risk for both agencies.
-This cooperation will benefit both parties by providing back-up in case a mission's ground station is not available due to maintenance, weather or disasters, by ensuring additional station support during critical mission phases and by expanding station resources.
+The agreement means GISTDA and NSPO can provide each other with network support and space operations services more quickly; this is considered very significant.
+The sharing of resources is a sensible and efficient way to achieve enhanced space science value in an era of tight budgets; particularly, the bi-directional sharing of TT&C services will enhance effectiveness and reduce the risk for both agencies.
+This cooperation will benefit both parties by providing backup in case a mission's ground station is not available due to maintenance, weather or disasters, by ensuring additional station support during critical mission phases and by expanding station resources.

-The real-time network communications is provided through secure communication channel via VPN (Virtual Private Network) that links the SCC (Satellite Control Center) of GISTDA to the RTS (Remote Terminal System) of NSPO and the SOCC (Satellite Operation and Control Center) of NSPO to the SBS (S-band Subsystem) of GISTDA (Figure 15).
+The real-time network communications are provided through a secure communication channel via VPN (Virtual Private Network) that links the SCC (Satellite Control Center) of GISTDA to the RTS (Remote Terminal System) of NSPO and the SOCC (Satellite Operation and Control Center) of NSPO to the SBS (S-band Subsystem) of GISTDA (Figure 15).
 34)

-The satellite control systems and antenna systems support end-to-end data security when using the communications services.
-Security implementation includes IP address authentication, confidentiality of socket port numbers, IPSec encryption, tunnel encryption and physical access control to the mission systems.
-Communication via the VPN may take place in real-time or non real-time.
+The satellite control systems and antenna systems support end-to-end data security when using communications services.
+Security implementation includes IP address authentication, the confidentiality of socket port numbers, IPSec encryption, tunnel encryption and physical access control to the mission systems.
+Communication via the VPN may take place in real-time or non-real-time.
 35)